Got questions about our courses? We’ve pulled the most often asked ones together to make things easier:

 How much experience do I need ?

-We get a real variety when it comes to our attendees – some have only just bought a DSLR, sone have had it for some time but have never got round to using it.
-Some still have more knowledge but lack practice and input from a photographer.
+We get a real variety when it comes to our attendees – some students have only just bought a DSLR, some have had it for some time but have never got round to using it.
+Other students have more knowledge but lack practice and input from a photographer.
 The 2 levels of our courses make them suitable for all these cases.

 Our approach is structured and methodical so there is time to learn everything from scratch.
 For those with a level of knowledge already there, the input form the photographer and necessity to force themselves to take more photos is a real advantage.
 At nearly every class we have students who have done a photography course before ( usually 1 or 2 day weekend course) and they all say they still benefitted greatly from the course.
 What sets our course apart is the week-by-week progression with access to the photographer – we build the skills up one by one and with each step there is practice and feedback which helps you learn more efficiently, ask questions and resolve any queries.
 You get tasked with home assignments week on week and take photos in class with your baby as well, which motivates you to challenge yourself and be more creative.